What Is Predictive Maintenance? (Types, Examples & Benefits)

 A few relevant industries include:

-• Manufacturing—another industry where predictive maintenance is worth the splurge is manufacturing, where large and expensive tools and equipment are used regularly.
-If such equipment were to fail, an entire business which relies on manufacturing could suffer major losses, which may well outweigh the installation and operational costs of predictive maintenance technology.
+• Manufacturing: Another industry where predictive maintenance is worth the splurge is manufacturing, where large and expensive tools and equipment are used regularly.
+If such equipment were to fail, an entire business that relies on manufacturing could suffer major losses, which may well outweigh the installation and operational costs of predictive maintenance technology.

-• Power & energy—much like caring for any major machinery, power plants are definitely a likely candidate for predictive maintenance.
-It’s crucial that this type of technology functions properly 100% of the time, and predictive maintenance systems help make that target possible.
-In particular, the energy industry will benefit from increased asset efficiency if implementing predictive maintenance, which boosts profitability.
+• Power and energy: Much like caring for any major machinery, power plants are definitely a likely candidate for predictive maintenance.
+It’s crucial that this type of technology functions properly 100 percent of the time.
+In particular, the energy industry will benefit from increased asset efficiency and uptime, which boosts profitability, when implementing a predictive maintenance strategy.

-• Waste management—improving asset efficiency for waste management equipment and facilities is a major game-changer for the waste and recycling industry.
-It’s common for this industry to struggle with keeping their employees and machinery working efficiently, while also reducing maintenance costs, time-sensitive repairs, and even the need for replacement equipment.
-Predictive maintenance can help keep all of these in check.
+• Waste management: Improving asset efficiency for waste management equipment and facilities is a major game-changer for the waste and recycling industry.
+It’s common for this industry to struggle with keeping their employees and machinery working efficiently, while also reducing maintenance costs, time-sensitive repairs and even the need for replacement equipment.

-• Buildings—though this one perhaps sounds a bit obscure, even buildings can benefit greatly from the implementation of predictive maintenance systems.
+• Building management: Though this one perhaps sounds a bit obscure, even buildings can benefit greatly from the implementation of predictive maintenance systems.
 For example, sensors can detect and display real-time data based on the building’s condition.
 This information is then stored in a network or database, which can be referenced to determine when maintenance should be scheduled.

 Why worry when you can Coast?